Chile country brief

 In September 2011, Australia introduced an e-visa for Chilean tourists visiting Australia.
 The e-visa processing system has benefitted relatives of the large resident Chilean community in Australia and facilitated a greater flow of Chilean tourists to Australia.
 In July 2005, Australia and Chile signed a MOU establishing a work and holiday visa program.
 This program began with 100 available places, and this has increased progressively to 1,500 places, reflecting the popularity of the program.
 Under the program, young Chileans and Australians with appropriate qualifications and language skills can explore living and working in the other country.

 Australia is an attractive education destination for Chileans.
-In June 2013, 1,350 Chilean students were enrolled in Australian institutions making Chile the third-largest source of international students from Latin America, after Brazil and Colombia.
+In December 2013, around 2,000 Chilean students were enrolled in Australian institutions making Chile the third-largest source of international students from Latin America, after Brazil and Colombia.

 Australia's bilateral education relationship with Chile is the most sophisticated in the region.
 A range of collaborative agreements exist between Australian education and training institutions, the Chilean Government and with local education providers, covering scholarships, student exchanges and double degree arrangements.
-Australia is among the top destination countries for scholarship students funded by the Chilean Government's Becas Chile Scholarship Program.
+Australia is among the top destination countries for scholarship students funded by the Chilean Government's Becas Chile Scholarship Program, under which 500 students have been sent to study in Australia since 2010.
 The program includes postgraduate, undergraduate and vocational education and training scholarships.
 New opportunities are emerging for Australian education and training providers in areas such as mining and water, where Australia has key research and teaching strengths and Chile has human capital development needs.
 Greater engagement between government, researchers, education and training providers and industry is taking place as a result.